Newspaper Page Text

 Only ill-luck could have per

-suaded Roy Dukes. of Marietta, to
+suaded Roy Dukes, of Marietta, to

-drive a stolen car directly in front
+drive a stolen ear directly in front

 of the home of it's owner.
-Mrs. G.
+Mrs G.

-M. Hicks, while was sitting in her
+M. Hicks, while wa: sitting in her

-automobile as the approaching car
+automobile as the .ipproaehmg car

-rolled slowly by.
-She called to her
+rolled slowlx by S called to her

 husband who ran down the auto

-‘and held Dukes until th® police re
+and held Dukes uioil th.* police re

 turned with her

-.
 The car was stolen on November

 9, in front of 237 Pryor Street and

-was recovered November 21, Al
+was recovered November 21.
+Al

-though the arrest was made m‘
+though the arn st was made in I

-Marietta, and all the. persons in
+Marietta, and all the persons in

 terested were from Cobb county,

-the case was tried in Fuiton coun
+the case was tried in Fulton coun

-iy before Judge G. H Howard,
+ty before Judge G. IL Howard.

 Tuesday and the defendant found

-gutlty and sentenced to serve from |
+guilty and sentenced to serve from

-one to five years on the chaingang.
+one to five years on the chaingang

 Dukes established several alibis,